By the slice, by the pie, Rome-style, Neapolitan. So many options and so many places, but where can we find the best pizza in Rome?

 A good Neapolitan pizza from a Neapolitan pizzaiolo.
 In love with his origins and regions, the chef of this pizzeria/restaurant proposes a menu of Naples specialties, from the starters to the main courses to, obviously, a large choice of pizza.

 Address: Via Appia Nuova 1095.
 Website.

-Wooden oven, 18 hours of dough maturation, fresh and quality ingredients and a good variety of regional wines are what make this pizzeria in Rome one of the favorite of the area.
+Wooden oven, 18 hours of dough maturation, fresh and quality ingredients and a good variety of regional wines are what make this pizzeria in Rome one of the favorites of the area.